MGriot/QualiaQC/README.md

-# Visual Analyzer
+# QualiaQC

 ## Project Description

-Visual Analyzer is a powerful Python-based tool for advanced image and video analysis.
+QualiaQC (Qualia, the qualities of a thing + QC for Quality Control) is a powerful Python-based tool for advanced image and video analysis.
 It provides a comprehensive suite of features for color correction, color zone analysis, image alignment, and symmetry analysis.
 The tool is designed to be project-based, allowing users to manage different analysis tasks with specific configurations and reference materials.
 The application is accessible through a Tkinter-based Graphical User Interface (GUI) and a Command-Line Interface (CLI).

 ## Core Concepts & Theory